Working with GeoSeries#

 MultipleGeoSeries#

-Just like its parent class Series, GeoSeries exists in multiple form as well: MultipleGeoSeries has all the methods of MultipleGeoSeries plus some that are enabled by the additional metadata, particularly geolocation.
-One can easily generate such object by joining GeoSeries one by one, using the “&” method, as done in this example.
+Just like its parent class Series, GeoSeries can be bundled as well: MultipleGeoSeries has all the methods of MultipleGeoSeries plus some that are enabled by the additional metadata, particularly geolocation.
+One can easily generate such objects by joining GeoSeries one by one, using the “&” method, as done in this example.

 import json